nkrishnan244/Where-Is-Waldo-2018/README.md

 # Where-Is-Waldo-2018
-Waldoscript is the script used for identifying Waldo.
+"waldo_script.m" is the script used for identifying Waldo.
 There are other scripts as well, such as a script that identifies circles in images.